varabyte/kobweb/README.md

 your site look a bit archaic.

 Most traditional sites overwrite styles by creating a CSS stylesheet and then linking to it in their HTML.
-However, if you are using Silk in your Kobweb application, you can use an approach very similar to `ComponentStyle` discussed above but for general HTML elements.
+However, if you are using Silk in your Kobweb application, you can use an approach very similar to `CssStyle` discussed above but for general HTML elements.

 To do this, create an `@InitSilk` method.
 The context parameter includes a `stylesheet` property that represents the CSS stylesheet for your site, providing a Silk-idiomatic API for adding CSS rules to it.